 Training with Trust and Respect

 What does is take to make your dog happy?
-He will thrive when you give him leadership and attention.
+They thrive when you give them leadership and attention.
 This formula will help you to build a relationship with your dog, based on mutual respect and trust.
 You can have a relationship with your dog deeper that you ever imagined and Bernadette can show you how.
 With her training, you will have a happy dog and a happy family.

 What makes for a happy family?
 Families typically want their dog to: